West Coast Ocean Acidification and Hypoxia Science Panel (OAH)

 About the Panelists: Interdisciplinary Expertise for Science Integration

 The Ocean Acidification and Hypoxia Panel represents a core team of experts from California, Oregon and Washington.
 Some are specifically ocean acidification or hypoxia experts, while others bring broader research perspectives, including knowledge of the role of science in policy and management.
-The memorandum of understanding establishing the panel is available here.

 Panel Chairs